kunranc/GM2-SOLARSAFE-Materials-team/Individual Findings/material-selection-and-surface-testing-kunran.md

 4. perform folding, puncture, tensile or flexural tests after chemical exposure;
 5. use profilometry to quantify surface roughness and pitting;
 6. repeat the maize-bag experiment with a higher range CO2 sensor;
+7. compare fully sealed bags against controlled vents, breathable panels or solar-driven airflow paths;
-7. build small PVC and PP prototype bags and test them with maize under sunlight;
+8. build small PVC and PP prototype bags and test them with maize under sunlight;
-8. test PE and PET as future comparators if time allows;
+9. test PE and PET as future comparators if time allows;
-9. investigate Aflasafe or other biocontrol options as a separate pre-harvest direction;
+10. investigate Aflasafe or other biocontrol options as a separate pre-harvest direction;
-10. run field validation in Kenya before final material adoption.
+11. run field validation in Kenya before final material adoption.

 ## Final handover summary

-My individual work helped turn SOLARSAFE’s broad material longevity problem into a structured technical decision.
-The main output is the evidence based shortlist and recommendation:
+My individual work helped turn SOLARSAFE’s broad material-longevity problem into a structured technical decision.
+The main output is the evidence-based shortlist and recommendation:

 > **PVC should be prioritised for the next SOLARSAFE drying-bag prototype, with PP retained as a strong comparator and Nylon requiring further testing.**

 The sodium hypochlorite experiment supports this recommendation because no candidate was ruled out by short-term bleach resistance: ATR-FTIR showed no detectable chemical degradation markers, and microscopy showed no visible surface damage.
-The choice of PVC therefore comes from the wider design context: its transparency, current relevance to the partner design, and initial compatibility with sodium hypochlorite exposure.
-PP remains a strong comparator, while Nylon needs more testing.
+The maize-bag headspace experiment then made the material decision more practical: all sealed bags accumulated humidity and CO2, but PVC had the lowest peak humidity and slower CO2 build-up than PP and Nylon.

-This work should be treated as a first-stage material screen, not a final material certification.
-The next stage should focus on longer ageing tests, improved ATR-FTIR/profilometry measurements, internal oxygen/moisture measurements, mechanical durability, and field trials in Kenya.
+The most important design lesson is that material choice alone does not solve drying.
+Even PVC still reached high humidity, so SOLARSAFE needs an engineered route for moisture to escape.
+The next stage should therefore focus on PVC prototype testing with controlled ventilation, longer ageing tests, improved ATR-FTIR/profilometry measurements, mechanical durability, and field trials in Kenya.

-My individual work helped turn SOLARSAFE’s broad material longevity problem into a structured technical decision.
-The main output is the evidence based shortlist and recommendation:

-> **PVC should be prioritised for the next SOLARSAFE drying-bag prototype, with PP retained as a comparator and Nylon requiring further testing.**

-This work should be treated as a first-stage material screen, not a final material certification.
-The next stage should focus on longer ageing tests, internal oxygen/moisture measurements, mechanical durability, and field trials in Kenya.